LIS-S 533 Online Searching

 - Analyze a patron query by performing typecasting, facet analysis, and creating a logical combination

-Module 6: Controlled Vocabulary in Subject Searches
+Module 6: Controlled Vocabulary

 - Construct effective searches in a subscription database using controlled vocabulary